CristinaRuth/cristina-ruth/src/pages/posts/how-to-use-your-custom-domain-with-your-site-on-netlify.md

 template: post
 ---
 # Purchase Your Domain
 If you don't already own your domain, purchase one.
-Personally, I prefer https://domains.google.com.
+Personally, I prefer <a href="https://domains.google.com" class="external-link" target="_blank" rel="noopener noreferrer">Google Domains</a>.

 # Manage DNS CNAME Record
 1. Within Netlify, go to the site you want to add a custom domain to.